-If the test is successful it will be incorporated into the rollout in May 2021.
-So, with that in mind, we take a look at what the Core Web Vitals specifically mean for SEO and the activity you need to be focusing on right now, including:
+Although the rollout timeline has moved, the inclusions of the rollout haven’t changed drastically.
+With that in mind, we take a look at what the Core Web Vitals specifically mean for SEO and the activity you need to be focusing on right now, including:

 - An overview of the Core Web Vitals

 - Tools you can use

 The Core Web Vitals consist of three metrics:

 - Largest Contentful Paint (LCP) – measuring loading performance

 - First Input Delay (FID) – measuring interactivity

 - Cumulative Layout Shift (CLS) – measuring visual stability

 These are all metrics which have previously been available through other tools such as PageSpeed Insights and are powered by the Chrome User Experience Report (CrUX), but having them directly accessible in GSC opens up a few new opportunities.
 Alongside these three Core metrics, there are other “supplemental metrics” which capture a larger part of the experience and are used to help diagnose issues with the Core Web Vitals:

 - Time to First Byte (TTFB) & First Contentful Paint (FCP) – diagnose issues with LCP